-The purpose of the FAI Artistic Aerobatics Judges' Guide is to provide judges with some insight to assess the artistic and technical qualities of AA flights.
-Unlike the strive for perfection and precision of the FAI F3A and F3C classes of precision aerobatics, Artistic Aerobatics is designed to be a spectators and media-friendly event, and flights should be performed with entertainment in mind.
-Judges must look for flights to have an overall entertaining quality without compromising technical ability.
+The purpose of the FAI Artistic Aerobatics & AeroMusicals Judges' Guide is to provide judges with some insight to assess the artistic and technical qualities of Artistic Aerobatics and AeroMusicals flights.
+Unlike the strive for perfection and precision of the FAI F3A and F3C classes of precision aerobatics, Artistic Aerobatics and AeroMusicals are designed to be spectator and media-friendly events, and flights should be performed with entertainment in mind.
+Judges must look for flights that have an overall entertaining quality without compromising technical ability.